The Yellow Handkerchief (1977 film): Plot

 Yusaku gradually talks about his past in the car and in the room of the inn.
 He mentions meeting his wife, Mitsue, who was a cashier at the supermarket, their wedding, and their happy honeymoon.
 After that, Yusaku was pleased that Mitsue seems to have become pregnant.
 He grew up without knowing his parents because his father died in the war.
 He said he wanted to tell Mitsue that she would go to the doctor soon, and bravely went to work when Mitsue said, "If you are pregnant, fly the yellow handkerchief on a stick."
 Yusaku, who found one yellow handkerchief fluttering on the way home from work, felt as if he was rising to heaven.
 However, a few days later, even though he said, "Do not overdo it," Mitsue, who worked hard, miscarried.
 Yusaku learns about Mitsue's past at the hospital.
 It was a miscarriage five years before.
 "I hate the woman who hides secretly," he said, because he was angry and was sick of the sake.
-Even though Mitsue said she didn't know about the previous miscarriage, the desperate Yusaku became disillusioned, went out to the downtown at night, and started a quarrel with Chimpira.
+Even though Mitsue said she did not know about the previous miscarriage, the desperate Yusaku became disillusioned, went out to the downtown at night, and started a quarrel with Chimpira.
 In the fight, a man is killed.